Terry Griner, LPC, ACS

 - Caregiver Burnout

-In addition to working with young adults, adults and families, Terry is passionate about community outreach and education about mental health.
+In addition to working with adolescents, adults and families, Terry is passionate about community outreach and education about mental health.
 She has been involved in various community and professional presentations.
-Terry has also been actively involved with the National Alliance on Mental Illness (NAMI) and is dedicated to fighting stigma associated with mental health conditions.
+Terry has been actively involved with the National Alliance on Mental Illness (NAMI) and is dedicated to fighting stigma associated with mental health conditions.
+She is a member of the American Counseling Association (ACA) as well as New Jersey Association for Cognitive-Behavioral Therapists (NJ-ACT).
+Terry is also active within both the Intuitive Eating and HAES communities.

 Terry is a lover of learning and actively pursues continuing education, both formally and independently.
-She is dedicated to continuously growing and providing the most effective interventions and also maintains that each individual possesses unique strengths that should be identified and cultivated.
-She believes in the resilient nature of the human condition, is an avid supporter of each individual’s right to autonomy, and asserts that the connection that she facilitates with each of her clients is the crux of the therapeutic process.
+She is dedicated to continuously growing and providing the most effective interventions.
+She also maintains that each individual possesses unique strengths that should be identified, respected and cultivated.
+She believes in the resilient nature of the human condition, is an avid supporter of each individual’s right to autonomy and self-determination, and asserts that the connection that she facilitates with each of her clients is the crux of the therapeutic process.